open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If "true", <a href="operations.md#get-the-lot-for-a-lotresult">get the lot for the LotResult</a> and set the lot's `.techniques.dynamicPurchasingSystem.status` to 'terminated'.
+If "true", [get the lot for the LotResult](operations.md#get-the-lot-for-a-lotresult) and set the lot's `.techniques.dynamicPurchasingSystem.status` to 'terminated'.
 Otherwise, discard.

 ```xml
 <efac:LotResult>